arnog/mathlive/CONTRIBUTOR_GUIDE.md

 LaTeX or into spoken text.

 ### Editable Math List
-An **Editable Math List** is a class specific to the editor and that encapsulates the manipulations that can be done to a math list, including adding and removing content and keeping track of and modifying an insertion point and selection.
+An **Editable Math List** is a class specific to the editor.
+It encapsulates the operations that can be done to an editable math list, including adding and removing content and keeping track of and modifying an insertion point and selection.

+### Math Field
+A **MathField** is a user interface widget that captures the keyboard and pointing device events, and present an appropriate user experience.
+It uses the **EditableMathList** to manipulate the in-memory representation of the math expression being edited.

 ## Files